1095-C tax form

 - For Form 1095-B: call the contact telephone number listed on Line 18 of the form.

-Retirees of K-12 institutions or employer groups should contact their former employer.
-The contact number should be included on the 1095.
+But, retirees of school districts or employer groups should contact their former employer directly.
+Their contact number should be included on the 1095.

 Remember!
 You don’t need the Form 1095-B or 1095-C to file your tax return.
 Learn more at Affordable Care Act Tax Provisions for Individuals and Families.